-Name of the entity / country of incorporation (as indicated in (i)a. above) Principal activity of the entity Total balance sheet equity (as stated in the accounting balance sheet of the legal entity) Total balance sheet assets (as stated in the accounting balance sheet of the legal entity) IndBank Merchant Banking Merchant 443.78 682.56 Services Ltd (India) Banking services Ind Bank Housing Ltd (India) Housing Finance 100.00 1488.54 d.
+Name of the entity / country of incorporation (as indicated in (i)a. above) Principal activity of the entity Total balance sheet equity (as stated in the accounting balance sheet of the legal entity) Total balance sheet assets (as stated in the accounting balance sheet of the legal entity) IndBank Merchant Banking Merchant 443.78 702.68 Services Ltd (India) Banking services Ind Bank Housing Ltd (India) Housing Finance 100.00 1486.84 d.
 The aggregate amount of capital deficiencies in all subsidiaries which are not included in the regulatory scope of consolidation i.e. that are deducted:

-Name of the subsidiaries / country of incorporation Principal activity of the entity Total balance sheet equity (as stated in the accounting balance sheet of the legal entity) % of bank's holding in the total equity Capital deficiencies NIL e.
+Name of the subsidiaries / country of incorporation Principal activity of the entity Total balance sheet equity (as stated in the accounting balance sheet of % of bank's holding in the total equity Capital deficiencies

+the legal entity)

+NIL

+e.
 The aggregate amounts (e.g. current book value) of the bank's total interests in insurance entities, which are risk-weighted:

-es, which are risk-weighted.
-Name of the Principal Total balance % of bank's Quantitative impact insurance activity of the sheet equity holding in the on regulatory capital entities / entity (as stated in the total equity / of using risk country of accounting proportion of weighting method incorporation accounting voting power versus using the full balance sheet of deduction method the legal entity) NOT APPLICABLE f.
+Name of the insurance entities / country of Principal activity of the entity Total balance sheet equity (as stated in the % of bank's holding in the total equity / proportion of Quantitative impact on regulatory capital of using risk weighting method incorporation accounting balance sheet of voting power versus using the full deduction method NOT APPLICABLE f.
 Any restrictions or impediments on transfer of funds or regulatory capital with in the banking group: